 pastry for single-crust pie

-Combine cushaw squash puree, brown sugar, cinnamon, ginger, salt, nutmeg, and cloves in the bowl of a stand mixer or a medium sized bowl.
+Combine cushaw squash puree, brown sugar [or coconut sugar], cinnamon, ginger, salt, nutmeg, and cloves in the bowl of a stand mixer or a medium sized bowl.
 Add eggs and vanilla then beat lightly with the whisk attachment or with a hand whisk.
 Stir in heavy cream.
 Mix well.
 Pour into a pastry-lined pie plate.
-Bake on the lowest oven rack at 375-degrees for 50-60 minutes (until a knife blade or toothpick comes out clean).
+Bake on the lowest oven rack at 350-degrees for 60 minutes (until a knife blade or toothpick comes out clean).
+I usually look at the pie at 60 minutes — if the top hasn’t puffed up all the way, it needs more time.
 Chill before serving to firm up.
 Or if you’re like me, you can eat it warm and soft.
 It is said that pumpkin-y pies taste better the next day but with seven eaters in my house, we’ll never know.